Puerto Rican women in the military: Operations Desert Shield and Desert Storm

-Ultimate sacrifice
+Deaths

 As of July 2007, five Puerto Rican female soldiers have died while serving in the armed forces of the United States.
 Four deaths were combat-related and one was during a training exercise.
 They were:

 SPC Frances M. Vega (September 2, 1983 - November 2, 2003) was born in San Francisco, California, and graduated from Antilles High School.
 Her grandfather, father and uncle had served in the U.S. military.
-Vega was deployed to Iraq in what is known as the War on Terrorism, and became the first female soldier of Puerto Rican descent to die in a combat zone when on November 2, 2003, a surface-to-air missile was fired by insurgents in Al Fallujah and hit the U.S. transport helicopter (Chinook) she was in.
+Vega was deployed to Iraq in what is known as the war on terrorism, and became the first female soldier of Puerto Rican descent to die in a combat zone when on November 2, 2003, a surface-to-air missile was fired by insurgents in Al Fallujah and hit the U.S. transport helicopter (Chinook) she was in.
 Vega was one of 16 soldiers who died in the Chinook crash.
 She was buried with full military honors and posthumously awarded a Bronze Star for bravery and a Purple Heart.
 An Army Post Office in Iraq was named in her honor, and a sign from the post office was moved to the U.S. Army Adjutant General's Corps Museum in 2012.
 One of the main gates at the Fort Buchanan military installation is also named in her honor, with a plaque that includes, "Specialist Frances M. Vega epitomizes the character and patriotism of the countless American Soldiers who have answered the call to defend freedom."